How to get your HGV licence

 • Hazard perception

-You book the tests separately but you can complete them on the same day.
-You need to pass both of them within 2 years to get your CPC part 1 theory certificate.
+You'll book them separately, but you can take them both on the same day if you like.
+You'll need to pass both within 2 years to get your Part 1 theory certificate.

 Multiple choice

 You get 1 hour and 55 minutes to answer 100 multiple choice questions.
-The pass mark is 85/100.
+The pass mark is 85/100 - so you've got a bit of breathing room.

 Hazard perception

-You have 19 videos to watch during the hazard perception test with 20 developing hazards you need to spot.
+You have 19 videos to watch during the hazard perception test that contain 20 developing hazards.
 Out of these videos, 18 should include 1 hazard each.
-But 1 video will contain 2 hazards.
+But 1 video will contain 2 hazards - so keep your eyes peeled.

 The pass mark is 67/100.

-When you’ve passed both parts you get a certificate.
-You need this when you book your part 3 driving test.
+Once you've passed both parts, you'll get your theory certificate.
+You'll need this when you book your Part 3 driving test.

 This assessment contains 7 case studies based on situations you’re likely to come across while driving a large vehicle.
 You can find practice tests for this module free online.